Global fans demand BBC reinstate 'Top Gear' host Clarkson

 LONDON Nearly 450,000 fans from around the world have backed a petition calling for British presenter Jeremy Clarkson to be reinstated to his job hosting the "Top Gear" motoring show after the BBC suspended him following a "fracas" with a producer.

-"I'm off the to the job center," the 54-year-old presenter told reporters on Wednesday before getting into a car outside his home in west London.
+"I'm off the to the job centre," the 54-year-old presenter told reporters on Wednesday before getting into a car outside his home in west London.

 Clarkson, a friend of Prime Minister David Cameron, was already on a final warning over accusations last year that he had used racist language while filming the show, the latest in a long line of incidents which had courted criticism.